Klafyvel/klafypage/blog/articles/approximate-euclidian-norm/index.md

 end
 ```

-\figure{The (x,y) pairs with an euclidian norm of 1, an infinity norm of 1 or a manhattan norm of 1.}{./code/output/illustration2.svg}
+\figure{The (x, y) pairs with a euclidean norm of 1, an infinity norm of 1 or a Manhattan norm of 1.}{./code/output/illustration2.svg}

 Now we see the Manhattan norm is indeed a lower bound for the 2-norm, even if it's rough.
 The Infinity norm, however, is too high.
 But that is not an issue, we could simply scale it up so that it is always higher than the 2-norm.
 The scaling factor is chosen, such as the yellow curve tangent to the circle.
 For that, we need it to be equal to $\cos\frac{\pi}{4}=\frac{1}{\sqrt{2}}$.